rodrigoancavil/mapreducepy/README.md

 - lambda

 Map():
-We use this function to get a tuple (key, value).
+We use this function to get a list of tuples with (key, value).

 Filter():
 The function allows apply a filter' function (condition) to one list.